hugocruz11/RateApp/README.md

 # RateApp
-Aplication with react-native for calificaction Services the busisnes
+Aplication with react-native for calificaction Services the busisnes, with firebase for the indicators